 In recent years, many electronics manufacturers have moved their commercial production to Asia to take advantage of its exceptionally large, relatively low-cost labor pool.
 The continued outsourcing of production to Asia is likely to result in additional commercial market share potential for PCB manufacturers with a strong presence and reputation in such markets.
 Accordingly, we will need to compete with PCB manufacturers whose costs of production may be substantially lower than ours.
 This competition may limit our ability to price our products profitably, which could significantly harm our financial condition and results of operations.
 In addition, we distinguish ourselves by focusing on developing cutting edge technologies for high-end products, in order to serve our sophisticated defense, aerospace and medical customers.
-This may limit our ability to reach certain clientele that demand lower-end products in order to reduce their costs.
+This may limit our ability to react.

-Our enterprise resource planning system is no longer being fully supported by its developer and the hardware on which it runs may not be supported in the future; The failure of such system before we transition to a new system may adversely affect our business and results of operations and the effectiveness of our internal control over financial reporting.
+Our enterprise resource planning system is no longer being fully supported by its developer and the hardware on which it runs may not be supported in the future.
+The failure of such system before we transition to a new system may adversely affect our business and results of operations and the effectiveness of our internal control over financial reporting.

 Our current enterprise resource planning system ("ERP") is designed to improve the efficiency of our supply chain and financial transaction processes, accurately maintain our books and records, and provide information important to the operation of the business to our management team.
-Our system is no longer being fully supported by its developer and the hardware on which the ERP runs on and the operating system of the hardware are at high risk of not being supported in the near future.
+Our system is no longer being fully supported by its developer and the hardware on which the ERP runs and the operating system of the hardware are at high risk of not being supported in the near future.
 While we intend to replace the system in the future, there is no immediate plan to do so.
-Any significant disruption or deficiency in our ERP could have a material adverse effect on our ability to fulfill and invoice customer orders, apply receipts, place purchase orders with suppliers, and make disbursements, and could negatively impact data processing and electronic communications among business locations, which may have a material adverse effect on our business, consolidated financial condition or results of operations.
+Any significant disruption or deficiency in our ERP could have a material adverse effect on our ability to fulfill and invoice customer orders, apply receipts, place purchase orders with suppliers, and make disbursements, and could negatively impact data processing and electronic communications among business locations, which may have a material adverse effect on our business.